Brian Bradbury, DrSc, MA

 Khaled Sarsour, PhD, MPH

-Khaled Sarsour joined Genentech in 2012 where he currently leads a team of scientists in the Personalized Health Care Data Science group delivering real world evidence and insights across the phases of drug development in immunology and infectious diseases programs.
-Before joining Genentech, Khaled spent 5 years at Eli Lilly and company in the global patient outcomes and real world evidence group.
-Khaled has coauthored more than 32 peer-reviewed publications and many more conference abstracts in a range of therapeutic areas investigating the safety and real world effectiveness of treatments.
+Khaled Sarsour joined Genentech in 2012 where he currently is the global head of RWE hematology leading a team of multidisciplinary scientists delivering RWE and insights across the phases of drug development.
+Before joining Genentech, Khaled spent 5 years at Eli Lilly and company in the global RWE group.
+Khaled has coauthored more than 39 peer-reviewed publications and many more conference abstracts in a range of therapeutic areas investigating the safety and real world effectiveness of treatments and informing R&D decisions.
 He holds a doctorate in epidemiology from the school of public health at the University of California, Berkeley.

 George Savage, MD